rickysoliman/word-chain/README.md

 Word Chain is an online word game meant to test your vocabulary and spelling skills.

+Word Chain is built in Angular.
+Players' high scores are stored in local storage, meaning high scores will persist as long as the player continues to use the same device.

 ## Rules

 * At the start of the game you will be given a letter at random.
 You must enter a word that begins with that letter.
 From that point on, every succeeding word you enter must begin with the LAST LETTER OF THE PREVIOUS WORD.